aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 Don’t forget you are always on our minds.

-Last update: Mon Aug 25 05:11:10 2025
+Last update: Tue Aug 26 05:10:42 2025

 ### Let's play! 🎮